 About our terms

-This FAQ answers questions we often get about our Terms of Service, our Documentation, our Acceptable Use Policy, and how they all work together.
+This FAQ answers questions we often get about our Terms of Service, our privacy statements, our documentation, our Acceptable Use Policy, and how they all work together.
 It does not replace any of those, nor is it legally binding on its own.

 Why is Fastly documentation mentioned in the Terms of Service?